God's Own Country (2017 film): Plot

 The next day, the two men again engage in a fight which results in Johnny performing fellatio on Gheorghe and the two men have rough and passionate sex in the dirt.
 While Johnny initially does not acknowledge the encounter, the two share cigarettes and a sugar packet for their cup noodles throughout the day.
 That night, Gheorghe resists Johnny's aggressive move to have sex, instead patiently showing him that sex can also be tender, and the two men kiss for the first time.

 Returning to the farm, Johnny invites Gheorghe to stay with him in the house, but Gheorghe elects to remain in the caravan.
 When Martin suffers a second stroke, Johnny realises that running the farm is now entirely his responsibility, and he asks Gheorghe to stay on with him.
-Gheorghe responds that experience has taught him they can't maintain the farm the way it's currently run, stressing it would be a serious professional and personal commitment.
+Gheorghe responds that the experience has taught him they cannot maintain the farm the way it is currently run, stressing it would be a serious professional and personal commitment.
 Johnny reacts poorly, drinking to excess and engaging in another random sexual encounter.
 When Gheorghe realises what Johnny has done, he abruptly leaves the farm.

 Martin is released from the hospital but is now fully debilitated.
 Johnny, desperate to make up with Gheorghe, tells his father that he will stay to run the farm, but that things must be run on his terms.
 Martin gives his tacit approval to Johnny, who sets off to bring Gheorghe back to the farm.
 After he finds Gheorghe working in Scotland, the two men reconcile.
 Gheorghe returns with Johnny; the caravan is taken away, and Gheorghe moves into the house.